fedi-e2ee/public-key-directory-specification/Specification.md

 Each Protocol Message **MUST** be unique.
 Public Key Directory servers **MUST** reject any replayed Protocol Message, even if it's otherwise valid.

+Implementations **SHOULD** provide a distinct error message for when a unique message has already been accepted and processed by the system in a very recent period of time.
+This **MUST** be distinct from an error condition.

 ### Public Key Encoding

 Each public key will be encoded as an unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)